collapsed-stacks/startups/questions/4177/implementing-published-algorithms-in-a-payed-app.md

 - tagged: `legal`, `mobile-apps`, `intellectual-property`, `copyright`
 - score: 5

-<p>If I find an interesting algorithm in a machine learning journal, can I go ahead and apply it to a particular domain and sell the resulting app?</p>
+If I find an interesting algorithm in a machine learning journal, can I go ahead and apply it to a particular domain and sell the resulting app?

-<p>What if I want to use research in somebody's thesis?</p>
+What if I want to use research in somebody's thesis?

-<p>In general, what are the rules about what is OK and what isn't?
-For example, presumably algorithms in a textbook on the subject are OK.</p>
+In general, what are the rules about what is OK and what isn't?
+For example, presumably algorithms in a textbook on the subject are OK.